Meet our Champions

 Lisa Crossman (University of East Anglia, UK)

-I am an enthusiastic Microbiologist and Bioinformatician working at the intersection of genomics, bioinformatics and machine learning!
-Previously based at Wellcome Trust Sanger Institute in Cambridge on pathogen genomics and prior to that in the labs on the Norwich Research Park, I’ve been able to experience both environmental and clinical microbiology.
+I am an enthusiastic microbiologist and bioinformatician working at the intersection of genomics, bioinformatics and machine learning!
+Previously based at Wellcome Trust Sanger Institute, Cambridge on pathogen genomics and prior to that in the labs on the Norwich Research Park, I’ve been able to experience both environmental and clinical microbiology.
 Now freelancing, I use scripting, programming and cutting-edge AI methods to study genomes and metagenomes.
 Beyond research, I enjoy running outreach projects such as coding with the Raspberry Pi!

 -